 Foreclosures may also be reported for up to 7 years.
 In terms of buying a new house after foreclosure, you won’t be able to qualify for a new mortgage for at least 2 years and possibly longer.

-Repossessions maybe be reported for up to 7 years.
+Repossessions may be reported for up to 7 years after they occur.